herdworks/hypertemplates-web/content/docs/reference/core/attributes/ht-template/index.md

 ### Overview

-The `ht-template` [attribute] causes HyperTemplates to repeats the target HTML element once per occurrence of some content.
+The `ht-template` [attribute] repeat the target HTML element once per occurrence of some [template data].

 When combined with other HyperTemplates [templating attributes] such as [`ht-content`], [`ht-attrs`], [`ht-if`], and [`ht-include`], the `ht-template` attribute is a powerful building block for defining dynamic layouts that adapt to the contents of [template data].